shapeshed/jekyll.shapeshed.com/_posts/2010-07-29-developing-subdomain-rails-sites-locally.md

 ---
 layout: post
 title: Developing subdomain Rails sites locally
-excerpt: Developing local Rails sites with subdomains can be a pain but thanks to a couple of public URLs it can be much simpler.
+description: Developing local Rails sites with subdomains can be a pain but thanks to a couple of public URLs it can be much simpler.
 categories: [Rails]
 ---
 ## The problem